AkshitVerma97/Portfolio/README.md

 h1 {
   color: #0056b3 !important;
 }
 /* 2.
-(Optional) Target the Sidebar Title specifically if the above doesn't catch it */ header h1 a, section h1 {
+Target the Sidebar Title specifically if the above doesn't catch it */ header h1 a, section h1 {
   color: #0056b3 !important;
 }